Part 1 | Part 2 | Part 3 | Part 4

 What God begets is God; just as what man begets is man.
 What God creates is not God; just as what man makes is not man.
 That is why men are not Sons of God in the sense that Christ is.

-So what we see is that this language of begetting helps us to understand the relationship between Jesus and the Father.
+This language of begetting helps us to understand the relationship between Jesus and the Father.

 When an earthly father has a son, that son is no less human than his father.
 In the same way, Jesus is no less God than his Father.
 A human son imitates his human father in having both a beginning and an ending.
 In the same manner, Jesus imitates His heavenly Father in having no beginning and no termination.
 Hence, “In the beginning was the Word…”